-- Here, we use a similar methodology to estimate non-stationary climate normals over the period 1947-2020.
-Beyond providing a useful illustration of daily changes, this enables us to investigate how exactly the estimated forced warming is distributed throughout the year.
+Here, we use a similar methodology to estimate nonstationary climate normals over the period 1947-2020.
+Beyond providing a useful illustration of daily changes, this enables us to investigate exactly how the estimated forced warming is distributed throughout the year.
 To do this, we adapt the procedure of Rigal et al. (2019).
-Instead of estimating g() from observations only, we take it from the observational constraint method described above, to ensure consistency among results.
-Estimation of f()and h() is even simpler in that case: for each day d, $(y{d,y})$ are regressed onto g(y), and the resulting regression coefficients - are smoothed.
+Instead of estimating g() from observations only, we take it from the observational constraint method described above to ensure consistency among results.
+Estimation of f() and h() is even simpler in that case: for each day d and $(y{d,y})$ are regressed onto g(y), and the resulting regression coefficients are smoothed.
 Lastly, the estimate of h() is rescaled so that its annual mean value is 1.
 This ensures consistency between the warming over the entire period and the assumed g().
 One important step in implementing this methodology is the selection of the number of degrees of freedom for each function.
-Here, we follow recommendations from Rigal et al. (2019), and use $df_f = 15$ for f() and $df_h = 6$ for h().
+Here, we follow recommendations from Rigal et al. (2019) and use df $f = 15$ for f() and $df_h = 6$ for h().

-Another methodological novelty concerns the estimation of confidence intervals around non-stationary normals, through a 200 resampling technique.
-First, we sample uncertainty on g() by sampling the posterior of our observational constraint (i.e., we draw perturbed estimates of g()).
-Second, we bootstrap observations over years (i.e., random re-sampling with replacement of n years among the n available years), to derive resampled estimates of f() and h().
-Uncertainty ranges are finally derived as empirical 5-95% quantiles of these perturbed estimates.
+Another methodological novelty concerns the estimation of confidence intervals around nonstationary normals through a resampling technique.
+First, we sample uncertainty in g() by sampling the posterior of our observational constraint (i.e., we draw perturbed estimates of g()).
+Second, we bootstrap observations over years (i.e., random resampling with replacement of n years among the n available years) to derive resampled estimates of f() and h().
+Uncertainty ranges are finally derived as empirical 5%-95% quantiles of these perturbed estimates.